tempname11/WorkingTitle4/notes/medium_term.md

 - Error handing for file reads is currently hairy.
   (Consider a set of read helpers that provide zero output on error and go on...)
   (... with the error then checked once at the end.)

+### good to have
+- Debug pass (copy user-chosen intermediate data to swapchain).
+- Separate reference raytracing pass.
+- BLAS compaction.
+- Async running tools, ideally with an in-progress task UI view.
+- All disk paths should be relative to *whatever is referencing them*.
+- Should also normalize disk paths after user input.
+- interactive scene editor (selection, translate-rotate-scale)

+### GI: work to be done
+- investigate "self-lighting"
+- shadows still have "bands" which seem related to "seams" in the octomap.
+- use texture LODs
+- reference ray tracer.
+- try "lazy" probe maps.
+- blend cascade levels.